evilpixi/empatspeech-sillyfishes/README.md

 After you run the `npm run build` command, your code will be built into a single bundle and saved to the `dist` folder, along with any other assets your project imported, or stored in the public assets folder.

 In order to deploy your game, you will need to upload *all* of the contents of the `dist` folder to a public facing web server.

+Then you have to configure a `SOCKET_IO_URL` environment variable, both by a `.env` local file or by your hosting provider variables.

 ## About log.js